yumertekkeli/e-commerce-automation/README.md

 If you found an issue or would like to send an improvement, please submit an issue on the tab above.

 ## Future Improvements
-Whole process is to save time on automization of reports extracted from Amazon seller acounts.
-To fasten up the collection of reports and data an API service provided by Amazon improve the process with efficiency.
+The whole process is about saving time on automization of reports extracted from Amazon seller acounts.
+To speed up the collection of reports and data an API service provided by Amazon would improve the process with efficiency.